 Why I made my own measurements

 Have you tried figuring out power specifications for air conditioners or fans?
 If so, you have my sympathy!
 It’s often a pointless, time-wasting, and confusing process.
 Even worse, if you find listed specs they’re often not correct.
 I decided to find out for myself what I was dealing with.

-In fact of the ones that do provide any, often it’s only for the maximum (high-speed) settings.
+In fact of the ones that do provider power ratings, often it’s only for the maximum (high-speed) settings.
 Lower speed settings such as low and medium had no specifications available at all!

 I measured and compared the power consumption of an air conditioner and a fan that I own.
 They’re good, typical examples of what many people would buy and are a great reference point.

-For test purposes I made power measurements using 2 typical products which are good examples.
-(Left) A 5,000 BTU (small room) budget AC unit, the Emerson Quiet Kool window air conditioner and (right) a typical box fan, the Holmes HBF2001DP 20 inch fan.
+For test purposes, I made power measurements using 2 typical products as examples.
+Left: A 5,000 BTU (small room) budget AC unit, the Emerson Quiet Kool window air conditioner.
+Right: A typical box fan used for cooling and white noise.
 Both are good choices as they’re popular and fit the price range many people shop in.
-They’re also around the same electrical power usage as many other similar products on the market.
+They’re also around the same electrical power usage as many similar products on the market.

 In order to get real-world data I knew it was important to measure power and collect data from real products in use.

-What better way than with 2 of my own air cooling products that very much like the ones you might use?
-Therefore I measured electricity used from both my air conditioner and fan for a variety of power and speed settings.
+What better way than with 2 of my air cooling products that very much like the ones you might use?
+To get good data, I measured electricity used from both my air conditioner and fan for a variety of power and speed settings.